Learning TypeScipt | Advent of TS '24

 Solution

 Enums in TypeScript are a way to define a set of named constants, which can represent numeric or string values.
-By default, TypeScript enums are associated with numbers and auto-increment their values starting from 0
+By default, TypeScript enums are associated with numbers and auto-increment their values starting from 0.
+For example:

 Solution